czernous/persian-hugo/exampleSite/content/post/promote-your-business-with-linked-in-marketing.md

 ## **6. Write your post**

-Your post should be 20 to 30 words long and it should build enough curiosity to persuade your reader to click on your website.
+Your post should be 20 to 30 words long.
+And should build enough curiosity to persuade your reader to click on your website.

 ## **7. Include a call to action**